kaapana/kaapana/docs/source/api_documentation/api_operators.rst

 Base operators
 --------------

-Base operators are used as base classes for task specific operators.
+Base operators serve as foundational classes for task-specific operators.
+When developing your own customized operator leverage these operators as base classes.

 KaapanaBaseOperator
 ***********************